burrrata/crypto_wars/src/intro.md

 <br>

 ## [Return of the Code](return_of_the_code.md)
 Thrwarted by Eve, Alice and Bob hunker down in the playground and come up with new ideas, and find new hope.
 Will they finally be able to create thier club?
 Will this become even more useful than they thought?!
-We will find out... (content addressing, avalanche functions, etc...)
+We will find out...
-- it would be cool to actually have a gif/video of an avalanche to emphasize that while you know **something** happened, you can't which piece of snow on the ground came from which place on the mountain because it's all jumbled up (and would be uniquely for every new avalanche)

 <br>